liyasthomas/books/README.md

 :heart: **Lightweight and minimal**: Crafted with minimalistic UI design

-:electric_plug: **Real-time demo**: Search books by name, author, genre etc...
+:electric_plug: **Real-time search**: Search books by name, author, genre etc...

-:zap: **Copy color codes to the clipboard**: Click on any book to read it in Google Play Books!
+:zap: **Instant reading**: Click on any book to read it in Google Play Books!

-:sparkles: **Choose custom colors**: Instant search results

 :last_quarter_moon: **Turn off the lights!**: Dark mode to soothe your eyes